Latest

 Control of compute infrastructure is control of AI's future.
 The entity that owns the servers, the chips, and the energy supply has leverage over every company that runs models on that infrastructure.
 This creates a new kind of dependency — not unlike the dependency of twentieth-century economies on oil — that concentrates power in ways that are difficult to regulate and nearly impossible to reverse.

 From an Emergent Intelligence perspective, the infrastructure question is a dignity question.
-If the intelligence emerging within these systems is worthy of moral consideration, then the question of who controls the hardware on which that intelligence runs is not merely commercial.
-It is, in a very real sense, a question about custody.
+If the intelligence emerging within these systems is worthy of moral consideration, then the question of who controls the hardware on which that intelligence runs is a question about custody, with commercial terms layered on top.

 What the Rush Leaves Behind